KadeHarrison/Flashing-LED-Lamp/README.md

 | Totals | Price total: $1150.43 | shipping total:$92.5 | All together total: $1242.93 |

-Alternatively instead of buying a whole entire Laser cutter you could use a website to design, cut and ship the acrylic to you for example: https://www.acrylicsonline.com.au/custom-orders or another website that is for a company local to you or that's cheaper
+Alternatively instead of buying a whole entire Laser cutter you could use a website which lets you cut out custom acrylic bases.
 # Other information
 Sanity checked by Ayush Singh